Breast Cancer is the most common type of cancer among women in Singapore, with numbers on the rise. This Singaporean woman shares her story

 To all mamas who are wondering if they should go for treatment: do what you think is best for you, never let anything stop you.
 Whatever decisions you make, do know that it will affect your child and your family.
 Make the right choice.
 Try not to stress, as you need lots of positive vibes!
-To all mamas who are reading this, early detection is important so do take charge of your breast health and go for your regular check-ups.
-If I got it at 29, this means it could to anyone, regardless of age.
+To all mamas who are reading this, early detection is important so do take charge of your breast health and go for your regular check-ups and screenings.
+If I got it at 29, this means it could happen to anyone, regardless of age.

 For young ladies who have been diagnosed with breast cancer and may feel lost and helpless, the BCF Young Women’s Network is a support group that is aimed to equip women with relevant information to support women within the younger age group.

 What has been the biggest challenge for you, both physically and mentally?

 To accept the fact that I had breast cancer at such a young age which is not common, especially when I was not within the “at risk” age group at all.

 One year post-surgery, I would say that I have not regained my physical strength back yet – I get tired easily, but then again it could be that I have not been exercising much post-cancer.